Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 In the USA it is just called Propane.

-How Propane Works
+How Propane Tank with Propane Works

-Almost all of the uses for propane involve the use of the gas vapour, not the liquefied gas.
+Almost all of the uses for propane gas involve the use of the gas vapour, not the liquefied gas.

-Propane Composition & Structure
+Formula for Propane – Propane Gas Composition & Structure

 It is produced or “made” during natural gas processing and crude oil refining.